 Veterinarians and Their Health Teams Play a Critical Role

-Pets are an integral part of many families, and just like people pets need to see a doctor too.
-A 2018 survey of Canadians conducted by Kynetec on behalf of the Canadian Animal Health Institute revealed that 41% of Canadian households have at least one dog, giving us an estimated population of 8.2 million dogs.
-Meanwhile, 38% of households have at least 1 cat, giving us an estimated 8.3 million cats living in Canadian homes.
+Pets are an integral part of many families and just like people, pets need to see a doctor too.
+A 2020 survey of Canadians conducted by Kynetec on behalf of the Canadian Animal Health Institute revealed that 58% of Canadian households have at least one dog or cat.
+This gives us an estimated population of 7.7 million dogs and 8.1 million cats living in Canadian homes.

-Unfortunately the total number of annual checkups, as reported by pet owners, does not equal the same number of dogs and cats in our care.
-In 2018 only 86% of dogs and 57% of cats saw a vet at least once a year.
-This trend has been consistent over the last 10 years.
+Despite pet owners reporting a high value for the services received by veterinarians, the total number of annual checkups does not equal the same number of dogs and cats in our care.
+In 2020 only 86% of dogs and 58% of cats saw a vet at least once a year.

 Prevention is the Best Medicine

-The animal health industry helps Canadian pet owners by offering safe, effective animal health products to help promote your pet’s health.
+The animal health industry helps Canadian pet owners by offering safe, effective veterinary medicines to help promote your pet’s health.
 It is important to work with your veterinary health team to identify your pet’s needs early, whether it is weight control, dental care, diabetes or other common diseases and conditions that can reduce your pet’s wellbeing.
-This can include:

 - Vaccination programs based on your region and contact with other animals,